After years of playing other racket sports, we’ve fallen in love with pickleball and created this site to cover everything related to the sport.

 However, pickleball is by no means just an idle sport nor one limited to retirement communities.
 The sport is growing across all regions and demographics.
 The USAPA Junior pickleball association was recently to support young players.

-There is also an active tournament circuit with competitions in almost every local community and larger national tournaments that have are now covered on live television with large cash prizes and professional players that have company sposors.
+There is also an active tournament circuit with competitions in almost every local community and larger national tournaments that have are now covered on live television with large cash prizes and professional players that have company sponsors.

 Pickleball has also become a way for many people to keep active and play sports into later life, with several articles being written lately on the mental and physical benefits of the sport, we’ve published this article on the health benefits of pickleball.